 Let go of that cleaning schedule.
-Real life happens.
+Real-life happens.

 The household chores suck because every single Monday, rain or shine, you have to dust the furniture.
-That means, you’re basing your happiness on completion of the task.
+That means you’re basing your happiness on completion of the task.
 If the task is not complete, your mood turns totally somber.

-Is that anyway to live?
+Is that any way to live?

 You’re going to have to trust me on this one.
 I walk this fine tightrope, too.
 After all the tears, and broken expectations, I’ve learned that things of that nature have to be let go.
 My priority needs to go to my calling and not always to my assignments.
 That includes house chores.

-My calling is to be a disciple of Jesus, loving wife and mother.
+My calling is to be a disciple of Jesus, a loving wife, and a mother.
 My assignment in between all of that is the cooking and the cleaning.
 When I disgrace my role as a mother, by, let’s say, yelling at the kids for putting fingerprints on my recently dusted furniture, I feel the strong conviction of guilt.
 Something keeps pulling at my emotions and I know I messed up.

 That’s not to say that chores are not our responsibility.
 It’s also not to say that work should not be done.
 It is simply to say that our happiness mustn’t be dependent on finishing assignments.
-If things interrupt, or don’t go as plan, understanding that everything will be okay.
+If things interrupt or don’t go as plan, understanding that everything will be okay.

 2: You are focused on perfection.

 This ties closely with learning to let go.
 If the household chores suck, it’s because they are focused too much on perfection and not enough on actual function.
 For example, you need to do the laundry.
-With that being said, does it really need to be washed in a different detergent for each family member, dried with special dryer sheets, ironed, and hung on color coded hangers?
+With that being said, does it really need to be washed in a different detergent for each family member, dried with special dryer sheets, ironed, and hung on color-coded hangers?
 Do all the socks really have to match?